samtupy/star/readme.md

 The task of these components is to translate text to speech depending on the voices available on a given system.
 A provider can run anywhere TTS voices are available, and some providers might be platform-agnostic as they might synthesize tts from cloud providers like Google or Amazon.

 ### Coagulation server
 This component is what ties everything together.
 A coagulator is run, and then speech providers connect to it and send a list of voices it can synthesize.
 The coagulator will take note of voice names to provider clients.
-When a user client connects to the coagulator, it can therefor send a long speech script to the coagulator which is then parsed, whereupon requests per voice are sent on to the various speech providers that can synthesize each voices.
+When a user client connects to the coagulator, it can therefor send a long speech script to the coagulator which is then parsed, whereupon requests per voice are sent on to the various speech providers that can synthesize each voice.
 The coagulator then acts as a relay, sending the audio data from each provider back to the user client that initially asked for it.

 In more simple terms it's just the server that lets providers from anywhere communicate with user clients.
 There is [separate coagulator documentation](https://github.com/samtupy/star/blob/main/coagulator/readme.md) here if you want to learn how to host one yourself.